thameenas/chatlingo-ai/README.md

 # Language WhatsApp Bot

 A WhatsApp bot that provides interactive scenarios in Kannada language with automatic daily nudges, built using the Model-Service-Controller-Repository (MSCR) architecture.
+This application uses the WhatsApp Cloud API for messaging.

 ## Architecture